 -

-What is a Living Trust and do I need one?When planning for your estate, there are different ways you can plan to pass assets to your chosen beneficiaries.
-One choice is to create a living trust which allows you, the creator, the flexibility to make changes and benefit from trust assets during your lifetime, and avoid probate after you are gone.
+What is a Living Trust and do I need one?When preparing your estate plan, there are various methods for transferring assets to your designated beneficiaries.
+One option is to establish a living trust, which gives you, the trust creator, the ability to modify the trust and enjoy its benefits while you're still alive, as well as bypass the probate process after your passing.
 Here are some...
 Read More »

 -